 Honey Butter offers breakfast indulgences like fried chicken and waffles, savory egg dishes in a retro yet contemporary diner setting.
 Or start the day at local roaster Bonfire Coffee to sip on something caffeinated.

-Sate your noontime hungries with fresh, from-scratch tacos and oh-so-creamy guac at Señor Taco Show or head to The Beat which focuses on using hyperlocal ingredients to create vegetarian dishes inspired by global flavors.
+Sate your noontime hungries with fresh, from-scratch tacos and oh-so-creamy guac at Señor Taco Show or head to the True Nature Café which focuses on wellness and connection through delicious organic fare sourced from the community, for the community.
 Later in the summer (2021), be on the lookout for the opening of "The Beat Backyard", the addition of a casual dining experience located in their gorgeous and abundant garden space.
 Then, for dinner, head to Phat Thai for reimagined (yet still classic) Asian fare made by local food pioneer chef Mark Fischer.

 Finish the day sampling Colorado wines and craft brews, sparkling kombuchas and crisp ciders like a local at Batch Provisions, a Main Street staple with a living room/speakeasy kind of vibe; or try Carbondale Beer Works’ for easy-sippin’ suds, with a great patio.